idekkers/Arduino/sensor/sensor.md

 * phMinusPumpFillDuration: duration of PH- pump on state (defaults to 5)
 * nutrientPump1FillDuration: duration of nutrients pump on state (defaults to 5)
 * phFillDelay: delay from last Ph change to let the acid/base mix properly (defaults to 900)
-* maximumPhLevel: start adding acid on this level (defaults to 6.5)
+* triggerPhMinusPump: start adding acid on this level (defaults to 6.5)
-* minimumPhLevel: start adding base on this level (defaults to 5.5)
+* triggerPhPlusPump: start adding base on this level (defaults to 4.5)
+* optimalPh: optimal Ph level (defaults to 5.5)
 * nutrientFillDelay: delay from last nutrients change to let the nutrients mix properly (defaults to 900)
 * requiredNutrientLevel: stop nutrients fill on this level (defaults to 700)
 * minimumNutrientLevel: start nutrients fill on this level (defaults to 450)